 The early Christians counted on it: a catholic church was the one

-of Christ worshiped together as one body.
+in Christ worshiped together – as one body.

 You know what’s nice about being catholic?
 It plays to a packed house.

 In Christendom everyone claims it.
 Some go with a lowercase c.
 Others with an uppercase C. It’s the most common way churches and Christians have identified themselves for centuries.
 By definition, c/Catholicism, has universal appeal.

 Surely you’ve seen how this all plays out.
 Everyone’s a Catholic/catholic: Roman Catholics, Orthodox, Anglican, Protestants, and Evangelicals all claim it.
 Being catholic gives your Christian pilgrimage a plot line larger than your single life time.

 Yet, your life is uniquely your own, and you are living at the end of almost twenty centuries of church history.
 So for a half hour or so, I offer you a balcony view of ecclesiastical catholicism in the earliest years of Christianity.
 It’s quite different than what developed later in Rome, or even Constantinople.